Machine Learning Construction: implications to cybersecurity: Statistical Decision Theory

 \section{Statistical Decision Theory}

-This section provides an introduction to statistical decision theory, which serves as the foundation of statistical learning.
-If a random vector $X$ and a random variable$Y$ have a joint probability density $f_{X,Y}(x,y)$, the problem is defined as follows: how to predict the variable $Y$ from an observed value for the variable $X$.
-In this section we assume having a full knowledge of the joint density $f_{X,Y}$, so there is no learning yet (Definition \ref{Def_Learning}).
+This section provides an introduction to statistical decision theory, which serves as the foundation of ML.
+If a random vector $X$ and a random variable $Y$ have a joint probability density function (PDF) $f_{X,Y}(x,y)$ the problem is defined as follows: how to predict the variable $Y$ from an observed value for the variable $X$.
+In this section we assume having a full knowledge of the joint density $f_{X,Y}$; therefore, there is no learning yet (Definition~\ref{Def_Learning}).
 The prediction function $\eta(X)$ is required to have minimum average prediction error.
 The prediction error should be defined in terms of some loss function $L(Y,\eta(X))$ that penalizes for any deviation in the predicted value of the response from the correct value.
 Define the predicted value by:

-The risk of this prediction function is defined by the average loss, according to the defined loss function, for the case of prediction:
+The risk of this prediction function is defined by the average loss, according to the defined loss function: